envoyproxy/gateway/site/content/en/latest/tasks/observability/gateway-exported-metrics.md

 | `status_update_noop_total`       | Number of status updates that are no-ops by object kind.
 This is a subset of successful status updates. |
 | `status_update_duration_seconds` | How long a status update takes to finish.                                                               |

-Each metrics includes `kind` label to identify the corresponding resources.
+Each metric includes `kind` label to identify the corresponding resources.

 ## xDS Server